fiqus/fiqus-web-front/src/content/posts/en/spark-structured-streaming-en.md

 A simple math to set a starting value can be the following:
 `spark.default.parallelism = spark.executor.instances * spark.executors.cores * 2 (or 3)`

->*More useful configurations for Structure Streming jobs can be found here:* https://jaceklaskowski.gitbooks.io/spark-structured-streaming/content/spark-sql-streaming-properties.html
+>*More useful configurations for Structured Streming jobs can be found here:* https://jaceklaskowski.gitbooks.io/spark-structured-streaming/content/spark-sql-streaming-properties.html

 **How to deploy a yarn application in EMR**